BlackCorsair/install-jdk-on-steam-deck/README.md

 =====

 You can choose which version to install by setting the variable `JDK_VERSION` before executing the script, you can even do it on the same command!
-If you don't select any version, `jdk-17` will be installed by default.
+If you don't select any version, `jdk-21` will be installed by default.

-To install **jdk-17**:
+To install **jdk-17** (openjdk):
 ```bash
 git clone https://github.com/BlackCorsair/install-jdk-on-steam-deck.git && \
 JDK_VERSION=17 ./install-jdk-on-steam-deck/scripts/install-jdk.sh